"}'>Can you identify what is wrong with the following Grignard sy... | Channels for Pearson+

 C

-The problem is with the second step.
-The Grignard reagent will attack the hydroxy proton and will not attack the aldehyde carbonyl group.
+The problem is with the second step of the reaction.
+The Grignard reagent will attack the cyclopropane ring instead of the carbonyl group.

 D